What are Therapeutic Antibodies?

 NFCR Research Highlights

-Dr. Marasco has had great success developing Mabs that attach to an important protein – carbonic anhydrase IX (CAIX) – that is highly expressed in renal cell carcinoma, the most common type of kidney cancer.
+Dr. Wayne Marasco was supported by NFCR for 25 years and is a world-renowned antibody engineering expert who works on infectious diseases and cancer immunotherapies.
+He developed a human antibody library which allows him to uncover new Mabs.
+Dr. Marasco has developed Mabs that attach to an important protein – carbonic anhydrase IX (CAIX) – that is highly expressed in renal cell carcinoma, the most common type of kidney cancer.
 Once attached, the CAIX antibody can halt abnormal cancer growth.